Ford set to ring the changes while Westbrook and Shamsi depart

 Banbury United boss Mike Ford said he will ring the changes ahead of the premier division fixture.
 Ford was unhappy with some of his players in Saturday’s 3-2 extra-time defeat by Farnborough in the delayed Buildbase FA Trophy replay and hinted some could be on their way out.

-I’ve got a couple of players here who are probably past their shelf lifePuritans boss Mike Ford
+I’ve got players who are either struggling to find their form at the moment or they’re not good enoughPuritans boss Mike Ford

 Ford said: “I’ve got good footballers here but they’re not playing football at the moment.
 We haven’t managed to gain any momentum so there will be changes for Tuesday because Kettering will be a huge test.